otrv4/otrv4/otrv4.md

 If you receive a message containing `?OTR|` (note that you'll need to check for this _before_ checking for any of the other `?OTR:` markers):

-  * Parse it, extracting instance tags, `index`, `total`, and `piece[index]`.
+  * Parse it (as the previous printf structure) extracting the instance tags, `index`, `total`, and `piece[index]`.
-  * Discard illegal fragment, if:
+  * Discard the message and optionally pass a warning to the user, if:
     * the recipient's own instance tag does not match the listed receiver instance tag
-       * and the listed receiver's instance tag is not zero,
+    * the listed receiver's instance tag is not zero
-    * then, discard the message and optionally pass a warning to the user.
+  * Discard the illegal fragment, if:
     * `index` is 0
     * `total` is 0
     * `index` is bigger than total